Lucian-Adrian/Lucian-Adrian/README.md

 <h2>I am a Builder.</h2>
 </div>

 I am a software engineer and systems architect.
-My passion is not just writing code; it's crafting elegant, high-value, end-to-end systems that are superior by design.
+My passion is not writing code, it's crafting elegant, high-value, end-to-end systems that are superior by design.

 This philosophy drives my work as I thrive on transforming complex challenges into tangible solutions.